Herbie001/cse15l-lab-reports/lab1.md

 ![who command](<images/PA1 Images/Screenshot 2023-10-21 at 11.08.39 PM.png>)

-## The next screenshots require a command with a path to a file as an argument.
+## Sharing example of screenshots using commands with argument with a path to a file

 For this example, my current working directory was /Users/erichebert/Documents/GitHub/lecture1.